andrew-templeton/cfn-lambda/README.md

 }
 ```

-#### `Validate` Method Handler
+### Validating Properties

 Used before `'CREATE'`, `'UPDATE'`, or `'DELETE'` method handlers.
 The CloudFormation request will automatically fail if any truthy values are returned, and any `String` values returned are displayed to the template developer, to assist with resource `Properties` object correction.

 *Important:* To prevent `ROLLBACK` lockage, the `'DELETE'` will be short circuited if this check fails.
 If this check fails, CloudFormation will be told that everything went fine, but no actual further actions will occur.
 This is because CloudFormation will immediately issue a `'DELETE'` after a failure in a `'CREATE'` or an `'UPDATE'`.
-Since these failures themselves will have resulted from a `Validate` method failure if the subsequent `'DELETE'` fails, this is safe.
+Since these failures themselves will have resulted from a validation method failure if the subsequent `'DELETE'` fails, this is safe.

+May be a:
+ - Custom validation function as `Validate` callback
+ - JSONSchema v4 `Schema`
+ - JSONSchema v4 file path as `SchemaPath`

+#### `Validate` Method Handler

+The truthy `String` return value will cause a `'FAILURE'`, and the `String` value is used as the CloudFormation `'REASON'`.

 ```
+// Example using a custom function
+// CfnRequestParams are all resource `Properties`,
-function Validate(CfnRequestParams) {
+//   except for the required system `ServiceToken`. function Validate(CfnRequestParams) {
   // code...
   if (unmetParamCondition) {